 The Operating Class field indicates an operating class value as defined in Annex E. The operating class is interpreted in the context of the country specified in the Country element included in the frame.

-The Primary Channel field indicates the 2.16 GHz primary channel of the BSS the transmitting STA.
+The Primary Channel field indicates the 2.16 GHz primary channel of the BSS the transmitting STA belongs to.

-The Operating Channels field indicates all 2.16 GHz channels occupied by PPDUs transmitted during the observation period or after (including future PPDUs), using the same DMG antenna and antenna pattern as the frame containing the element.
+The Operating Channels field indicates all 2.16 GHz channels occupied by PPDUs transmitted during the observation period (including future PPDUs), using the same DMG antenna and antenna pattern as the frame containing the element.
 The Operating Channels field has the same format as the BSS Operating Channels field in the EDMG Operation element (see 9.4.2.264 (EDMG Operation element)).

 The Operating Channels Width field indicates all bandwidths occupied by PPDUs transmitted during the observation period or after (including future PPDUs), using the same DMG antenna and antenna pattern as the frame containing the element.
 The Operating Channels Width field has the same format as the Operating Channels Width field in the EDMG Operation element (see 9.4.2.264 (EDMG Operation element)).